 Much like the Instagram teasers and quotes from live videos, Twitter snippets can give your content more exposure.
-These little teasers can be in the format of a short video or just a picture.
+These little teasers can be a short video or just a still image.
 Come up with an engaging title and description, as well as a few key hashtags.
 And don’t forget to add the link to your main content!

 6. Keep your blog alive

 Which blog is more engaging: the one that has nothing but a wall of text, or the one that has engaging images and videos embedded?
 If you have a blog, use your live videos on it!
 Moreover, the views of embedded videos count towards the total number, which positively affects your reputation on video hosting platforms.

 7. Reusing old videos

-Depending on the content type, you could reuse your old live stream recordings to create a compilation.
-Such compilations are often used to make tutorials and presentations for online courses.
+Depending on the content type, you can reuse your old live stream recordings to create a compilation.
+Compilations are often used to make tutorials and presentations for online courses.
 If you have knowledge or experience you want to share, this repurposing content method is perfect for you.

 Email campaigns are one of the most effective marketing strategies out there.
 They allow you to target your exact audience.
 Usually, you cannot embed your videos into email, but you can add an interesting thumbnail and the link to your video.
-Also, think of your exact call to action in your emails.
-Meaning, what would you like people to do after reading them?
+Also, your emails should have a precise call to action.
+What would you like people to do after reading them?
 Visit your channel?
 Watch your video?
 Subscribe?
 Make your intended action clear.